We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 Fixing minor oil leaks is fairly straightforward, but first, make sure that your engine is cold and that your Civic is parked on a level surface when you check the oil level as both of these things can cause the oil level to read low.
 Check our What is Leaking? video to see what type of fluid is leaking from your Civic if you are unsure.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb1997 Honda Civic LX 1.6L 4 Cyl.
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb1997 Honda Civic LX 1.6L 4 Cyl.

 Small bulbs that burn out regularly - did you know you can replace these with LED lights?1997 Honda Civic LX 1.6L 4 Cyl.